amzn/smoke-aws/docs/Smoke_Roadmap_2021_22.md

 Version 2 will be the final major version of this package.
 Prior to the release of Swift 5.5 we will add async/await support to the existing clients.
 We will provide a migration guide to the new SDK.

 Our plan is also to migrate the code generated APIGateway clients to the same AWSClientRuntime used by the new SDK which should result in this package no longer being needed going forward.
-According to our [Support Policy](https://github.com/amzn/smoke-aws/blob/main/docs/Support_Policy.md) Version 2 will be supported for **at least 6 months** following the initial release of the new SDK.
+According to our [Support Policy](https://github.com/amzn/smoke-aws/blob/main/docs/Support_Policy.md) Version 2 will be supported for **at least 6 months** following the GA launch of the new SDK.

 # SmokeAWSCredentials